rdpoor/pygmu/README.md

 * BiQuadPE needs help.  see examples/example_11.py
 * FilterPE needs help.  see examples/filter_example.py
 * examples/piece_RA01_v1.py needs help: MixPE trying to mix mono and stereo for some seeds
+* Create user-supplied f(x) processing element: output = user_function(input).

 ### Ponders

 * Should compressors / limiters accept multi-channel envelope data?
+* If a PE takes multple inputs, and inputs have different frame rates, should it: (1) raise an error, (2) print a warning, (3) silently accept the frame rate of the first input?
+For now, we're implementing (1) (raise an error).
+We could create a pass-through PE that discards frame rate as a universal adaptor.

 ### For future consideration